hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 thanks!

 [17:12:16](#16478827362719vWESf:gitter.im) <toomasv>:
-@hiiamboris Dunno, this didn't do a thing for me on W10 í ½í¸³ But this did:
+@hiiamboris Dunno, this didn't do a thing for me on W10 ğŸ˜³ But this did:
 ```
 view [area "a^/bc^/def^/1234" rate 1 focus with [selected: 1x1]